matt2ology/csus-computer-science-csc/csc170-software-requiremnt-and-specification/assignment02-sample-jira-exercises/README.md

    Thanks to our TA Sam Lee for creating this exercise for you to play with.

-2. You can do this on JIRA cloud.
+## 2. You can do this on JIRA cloud

 Go to <training.atlassian.com> and do the first two in the FREE trainings.
 The Free trainings is the last section on the page (scroll down all the way to the bottom of the page):

-   (a) Learn JIRA Basics
+### (a) Learn JIRA Basics

-   (b) Go Agile with JIRA
+### (b) Go Agile with JIRA

 Take screen shots and submit in a PDF file.

 Both (1) and (2) exercises can be submitted as a single PDF file.

 Best wishes,